Page 79 of 107

 An article in Scientific American titled "Old Seaweed Reveals Secret of Monterey Sardine History" includes a quote from Loren McClenachan, the Elizabeth and Lee Ainslie Associate Professor of Environmental Studies.
 “This paper is an excellent example of the creative detective work of historical ecology,” said McClenachan, a marine ecologist who was not involved in the research.
 “There are thousands and thousands of similar specimens in collections around the world, and applying similar methods could teach us a great deal about long-term ocean change.”

+"Chickens become America's new pet of choice during the pandemic," the Washington Times headline reads.
+And Professor of History Paul Josephson's new book, Chicken: A History from Farmyard to Factory, is featured prominently in the story.
 “Chickens have millennia-long proximity to humans.
 Chickens, like dogs and cats, have lived with us in our houses, huts and barns, outside in the yards, and nearby in the fields.
 They become friends and playthings, not only meat- and egg-providers.
 They have been the focus of music and poetry, the objects of art and sculpture and the center attention of clubs,” the Times reported, quoting from Josephson's book.